 Cord blood is simply too important to go to waste.

 Who can use the sample?

-When you store your baby’s cord blood in a private bank, it is saved exclusively for the use of your baby and your family, and can only be used with the expressed consent of your child or yourself.
+When you store your baby’s cord blood in a private bank, it is saved exclusively for the use of your baby and your family.
+It and can only be used with the expressed consent of your child or yourself.
 When you donate your baby’s cord blood to a public bank, it can be used by anyone who is a match, aside from your baby.
 Unfortunately, public bank regulations prohibit the use of donated cord blood by the donor.